cglacet/bear/README.md

 # Automatically add back-references to all your Bear notes

-**In a terminal** — :warning: Make sure to backup your notes before trying this
+:warning: Make sure to backup your notes before trying this

 **Back references to notes**
 ```bash